johndetlefs/shopify-issue-checker/.github/IMPLEMENTATION_PLAN.md

 - Output appears under `/clients/{client-kebab}/pitch-pack/`.

 **Prompt to Copilot:**
-“Wire `src/runner` to navigate the selected targets, run all checks, score the results, and call the emitter.
-Create `src/cli` to accept client name and URL, invoke the runner, and log the pitch-pack path and total issues found.”
+"Wire `src/runner` to navigate the selected targets, run all checks, score the results, and call the emitter.
+Create `src/cli` to accept positional args: `ts-node src/cli.ts "Client Name" https://example.com` or fall back to interactive prompts if args are missing.
+Use a library like `commander` or `yargs` if helpful, or keep it minimal with `process.argv`.
+Log the pitch-pack path and total issues found."

 ---